 Rab enlivens, enriches and entertains.
 With a wealth of songs, stories and experience to bring to his performance, Rab Noakes in concert is an event that every lover of acoustic music should make the most of.
 (Neil McFadyen FOLK RADIO)

 Part of the wave of iconic singer-songwriters of the 1970s, Rab has enjoyed a varied and illustrious musical life including writing songs for hit-makers Lindisfarne and regular appearances on shows such as John Peel and The Old Grey Whistle Test.
-He has a new album release for 2018 : ‘Welcome to Anniversaryville’ featuring new songs and some revisits to ‘landmark songs’.
+He had a new album release in 2018 : ‘Welcome to Anniversaryville’ featuring new songs and some revisits to ‘landmark songs’.
 His previous album ‘I’m Walkin Here’ was released in 2015 with rave reviews and he enjoyed much media interest on the back of that including being featured on Radio 2 ‘s Sounds of the Seventies with Johnnie Walker –chatting about his career.
 This was followed up by the EP ‘The Treatment Tapes’ and the 37 track retrospective ‘Bridging the Gap’.